semanticarts/gist/docs/Contributing.md

 - Prevents commits to the following branchs: develop, main, and master.
 - Runs the serializer before each commit.
 This converts files into a standard Turtle format in order to remove noise in the diffs.
 As the comments in the file indicate, you should use the version of `rdf-toolkit.jar` in this directory, rather than another version that you may have elsewhere on your local drive.
 - Runs a `sed` command to remove `skos` stubs that Protege may add to your files.
-- Any PR containing commits without running the pre-commit hook will be returned for correction.
+- Any PR containing commits without serialization will be returned for correction.

 ### Working Branch